DJ-991/V-HENNGE/IMPROVEMENTS.md

 Improvement Suggestions:

 1. DataTable should have another colums to filter data by time and date sepreately(depends on backend data also).
-So that user can check data date wise and time wise for a date.
+So that user can check data date-wise and time-wise.

 2. For Mobile View DateRanger-Picker should be centered for better user experience.